 We didn’t have much back then.
 A fancy vacuum was a BIG deal.
 I vaxxed up the monstrous spew.
 It worked, but you could see all the bits in the tube piping, BLERGH.

 I eventually flushed so much water through it I felt it would go unnoticed that I’d used it to suck up a big stinking pile of sour lemon vodka and kebab remnants.

 Even when just vacuuming, you could smell the faint waft of spew come out of it.
 My mum didn’t figure it out until I told her over 15 years later.
 But she is not surprised about anything these days.

 Why Am I Telling You This?

-The best way you can help someone you love is to understand what they are going through.
-There are many many reasons why teens turn to alcohol.
+There are many many reasons why teens turn to alcohol and just general shitty behaviour.
 Sometimes it’s simply part of the experimental phase of life, but when it presents as something more, you will want answers.